Bounds for Restricted Selections of Random Sets: Main Results

 In this section, we study restricted selection sets of a random interval $Y=[y_L,y_U]$ on the non-atomic probability space $(\Omega,\mathcal{A},\PP)$ introduced in Subsection~\ref{subsec:notation}.
-We first record benchmark ranges for the expectation, median, and event probabilities of measurable selections of $Y$, and then investigate how these ranges are sharpened by simple scalar restrictions on the mean or median of the selection.
+First, we record benchmark ranges for the expectation, median, and event probabilities of measurable selections of $Y$.
+Then we investigate how these ranges are sharpened by simple scalar restrictions on the mean or median of the selection.
 Throughout we assume $y_L,y_U$ are measurable real-valued random variables with $\PP(y_L\le y_U)=1$ and

 so that every selection $y\in\Sel(Y)$ is integrable and $\Sel(Y)=\Sel^1(Y)$.